TagnumElite/VectorBot/README.md

 Self taught.
 Going around, looking at docs and taking apart existing code to see how everything works.
 ### I got an JSON Error with the configs.json!
 Please remove all 'comments' EG `//This is a comment` from the configs.json.
 These comments are for guidelines and break the JSONDecoder
+### Why start on version 6?
+Because this is an continuation of my other bots